 Can weed grow in cold climates?
 Can weed grow in the cold?
 Can you grow weed in cold weather?
 All these questions point to one thing – cold climate.
-Yes, there is sufficient temperature for growing weed in certain cold-weather environments.
-Even if they seem harsh, certain cold parts still harbor enough and conducive nutrients for the growth of cold weather cannabis.
+Yes, there is a sufficient temperature for growing weed in certain cold-weather environments.
+Even if they seem harsh, certain cold parts still harbor enough conducive nutrients for the growth of cold-weather cannabis.

 Before I share with you the proven surefire tips on how can weed grow in the cold, it is important to know how cold climate autoflowering seeds are affected by cold weather.

 Whatever people say, the fact is cold weather has profound effects on your weed plants.
 Some of the effects of cold weather on cannabis plants are evident immediately after you plant the seeds while other effects come much later during the veg, growing, and harvesting period.

 Although you can grow weed in cold weather you should beware there are few yet dangerous effects of planting marijuana in or during cold climates.
 Here are some of those disadvantages: